Why You Should Eat Well on the Plane

 What About Alcohol

-The detrimental effects of alcohol are amplified on a plane.
+The detrimental effects of alcohol are amplified on a plane, not because of the altitude (which apparently has little effect) but the stale air and being stuck in your seat and drinking less water.
 I usually have a few Bacardi and Coke or Scotch and Cokes on a flight, but always make sure I load up on water.
 For every drink of alcohol, I have two big drinks of water.

 So, don’t feel bad about having some alcohol, just be aware it needs to be balanced with a lot of water.
 This is where an aisle seat helps (I always book an aisle seat on long haul flights) in terms of access to the toilets.